LAST UPDATED: March 9th, 2021

 We tried everything imaginable.
 We placed washers and small-game “stars” behind our broadheads to slow penetration and impart shock.
 We filed notches into solid-blade heads to catch on feathers and smack gobblers hard.
 We even stuck to only heads shots for a time (resulting in either a complete miss or DOA).
 Nothing worked very well and we lost a lot of gobblers.
 Enter the mechanical broadhead.

-One of the newest – and possibly most unique – broadheads to hit the market is the Shred Head from Dirt Nap Gear.
+One of the most unique broadheads to hit the market is the Shred Head from Dirt Nap Gear.
 The Shred Head is sold in a 3-pack and provides devastating results on turkey and small game.
 The head was designed to disable turkeys while providing the perfect blend of penetration and shock effect.

-Bowhunters looking for large cutting diameter turkey broadheads designed for head and neck shots have been relying on the Gobbler Guillotine ($40/3 pack) for several years now.
-Four individually replaceable blades are .0.35″ thick and are designed for quick, ethical kills with no wasted meat.
-The Guillotine is available in a 100 grain version with a 2.5″ cutting diameter as well as a 125 grain version with an astounding 4″ cutting diameter to maximize your chances of success.
-As their catch phrase says – Want it dead?
-Lop off it’s head!
+Bowhunters looking for large cutting diameter turkey broadheads designed for head and neck shots can rely on the Turkey Necker ($45/4 pack).
+Four blades are .060″ thick and are designed for quick, ethical kills with no wasted meat.
+The Guillotine is available in a 160 grain version with a 4″ cutting diameter to maximize your chances of success.

 8. Magnus Bullhead